-Jenny brings deep communications experience to her role with the MTC.
-She has previously worked in communications roles at Harvard University and in high-tech public relations agencies in Boston.
-Highlights include managing communications during significant periods of change, including Radcliffe College’s transition to Radcliffe Institute and the former Radcliffe dean’s appointment to Harvard president.
-She has worked on fundraising campaigns and launched technology products and companies into the marketplace.
-Jenny has also consulted for several years as communications strategist for Phillips Academy Andover, an MTC member school.
-Contact her at firstname.lastname@example.org.
+Jenny brings deep communications experience to MTC.
+She has previously worked in communications roles at Harvard University, Phillips Academy, and in high-tech public relations agencies in Boston.
+Highlights include leading communications during significant milestones and periods of change, including the rollout of the Tang Institute at Andover, Radcliffe College’s transition to Radcliffe Institute, and the former Radcliffe dean’s appointment to Harvard president.
+She has worked on fundraising campaigns and introduced technology products and companies to the marketplace.
+Contact her at email@example.com.

 With nearly two decades of experience working in public school systems, Susie will support MTC’s network of member schools as they work together and within their high schools to implement a Mastery Transcript.
 Susie had previously served as the superintendent of the Windsor Locks Public Schools and had also served Windsor Locks High School in a variety of other roles, including principal and director of guidance.
 Highlights of her accomplishments include working with colleagues and community members to raise academic expectations by eliminating course levels that held students to low expectations and working with her team and the Board of Education to develop the vision and systemic changes needed to make personalized and mastery-based learning a reality for all children in Windsor Locks.
 Contact her at firstname.lastname@example.org.